pschichtel/JavaCAN/README.md

 # JavaCAN [![Maven Central](https://img.shields.io/maven-central/v/tel.schich/javacan.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22tel.schich%22%20AND%20a:%22javacan%22)

+This README is for the latest, possibly unreleased, version.
+For the documentation on the 2.x releases, check the `releases/2.x` branch.

 Bindings for SocketCAN's CAN_RAW, CAN_BCM and CAN_ISOTP sockets with full support for blocking and non-blocking IO.
 Non-blocking IO is possible using the epoll module, that provides an API very similar to Java's Selector API.